Book Tickets

 The Overland Challenge ended at the United Nations Headquarters in New York.
 1995 was the 50th anniversary of the signing of the United Nations Charter.
 The theme of the celebration was "We the peoples of the United Nations...United for a Better World".
 As part of these celebrations, the UN supported the Overland Challenge, and welcomed the team upon their arrival.

 Across the journey, the team met people from the villages, towns and cities that they passed through.
-Below are some of the keepsakes that were gifted to Jenny and the team.
+Many presented the team with souvenirs and handmade gifts to commemorate the occasion.